s311354/Louis/_posts/2019-08-14-intorduction_of_wav_file_format.md

   In addition, the samples at a moment in time are called a sample frame.
 In a stereo file, a sample frame has 2 samples, one sample for the left channel and the other for right channel.

 ## Parsing the header format by C Program
-Assume: The audio wave file is recorded at 25 fps (40 msec per frame) and a stereo channel.
-Also, the sample rate is 16000 Hz and the number of bits per sample is 16 bits (2 bytes)
+Assume: The audio wave file is recorded at 25 fps (40 msec per frame) and a Mono channel.
+Also, the sample rate is 16000 Hz and the number of byte per sample is 2 bytes.

 <div class="language-shell highlighter-rouge"><pre class="highlight" style="font-size:12px"><code class="hljs ruby"><span class="nb">#include < stdio.h >
 #include < stdlib.h >